No expiration date

 • Restaurant recommendations along the route.

-• Unique and interesting locations, with a
+• Unique and interesting locations.

 Tour guide